-Countries speak out at the UN: 'Ukraine, you're not alone'
+UN Security Council sets an emergency meeting on Ukraine

 U.N.
 Secretary-General Antonio Guterres disputed that, saying they are troops entering another country without its consent.

 “Our world is facing a moment of peril,” Guterres told the assembly.
-He said Russia’s actions violate Ukraine’s sovereignty and are “inconsistent with” the U.N. charter.